Kathmandu Pokhara Tour

 It has Mount Everest, the highest point on Earth.
 It is also home to enormous hills covered in forests and lush green meadows.
 Here, we’ll present a tour plan for two beautiful and famous Nepalese cities: Pokhara and Kathmandu.

 When considering visiting Nepal, people often visualize climbing mountains, going on base camp treks, or taking jungle safaris.
 Nepal has much more to offer, particularly in its two major cities, Pokhara and Kathmandu.
 The two cities mentioned above are the hub of Nepal and are frequently visited by tourists.
-The Kathmandu-Pokhara Tour begins as well as ends in Kathmandu.
+The Kathmandu-Pokhara Tour begins and ends in Kathmandu.

-Above the Himalaya Trekking offers the Kathmandu-Pokhara tour.
+Above the Himalayas, trekking offers the Kathmandu Pokhara tour.
 It is a four-night, five-day, fantastic travel package.

 How to reach